 Why Android is STILL Better than iPhone

 If you're up for buying a new smartphone, then you've really got only two basic choices at this point: Android or iPhone.
-Some people have a preference, and if you're used to using, say, an iPhone, then chances are that your next phone is going to be an iPhone too.
+Some people have a preference, and if you're used to using, say, an iPhone, then the chances are that your next phone is going to be an iPhone too.
 And we'll be honest right from the start and say that more or less anything you want to do you can do on either an Apple or an Android.
 Yet, there are still far more reasons to prefer Android.
-It's not that Android can do things that Apple can't, it's simply that Android does them better.
+It's not that Android can do things that Apple can't, it's merely that Android does them better.
 After almost a decade, Android is STILL better than the iPhone.
 Wanna know why?
 Then read on.

 The Basic Stuff

-If you look at the great Android/iPhone debate then some issues never change.
-People argue that Android is more customisable than the iPhone, which is absolutely true.
+If you look at the great Android/iPhone debate, then some issues never change.
+People argue that Android is more customisable than the iPhone, which is true.
 And yet many of us don't use most of Android's customisation options anyway, so this is an advantage that tends to be used only by the most tech savvy.

 There's also the cost argument.
 And yes, iPhones are expensive devices.
-Though, if we're being honest, then top end Androids (the kind that can compete against the newest iPhone) are pretty darn expensive too.
+Though, if we're honest, then top end Androids (the kind that can compete against the newest iPhone) are pretty darn expensive too.
 The iPhone 7 basic model goes from £599, but the Samsung Galaxy S8 goes from £650, so that price argument doesn't really hold water.
-To be fair, Android does offer you more options, you can get cheaper phones, but those cheaper phones don't have specs that match up to an iPhone, so the comparison is unfair.
+Android does offer you more options, you can get cheaper phones, but those cheaper phones don't have specs that match up to an iPhone, so the comparison is unfair.

 Having said all that, there are a few stand out ways in which Android phones are certainly better than iPhones.
 These might be things that are important to you as a shopper, and they're certainly things that make Android a better operating system both for the tech-savvy and the general user.